MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 ```
 Run the file and review the changes made in the resource with the 'UpdateServerData.cs' file.
 ## Clean up resources
-You can clean up the created flexible server instances by following the steps mentioned in the Delete Instance section:
+You can clean up the created flexible server instances by following the steps mentioned in the 'Delete Instance' section:

 ## Delete Instance